horia141/horia141.github.io/_drafts/2017-02-24-romanian-academy.md

 ---
 published: false
 ---
 The gist: there's some truth to what the academy is saying.
 There _is_ a problem, and we should be thinking of a solution to it.
 The way people are positioned towards higher education might need to be adjusted.
+States and societies don't provide healthcare and education without looking at the benefits they stand to gain from them, in general.
+It's a case of actions which try to maximize the social good.
+However, with this setup, it's not the case that it is.

 The Romanian Academy [todo:link] has recently released the volume ["Romania's Development Strategy For The Next 20 Years - Volume III - Part 2"](http://www.acad.ro/bdar/strategiaAR/doc13/StrategiaIII_2.pdf).
 At almost 1000 pages it is quite the long and detailed read, and covers topics from education to finance and monetary policy.
 A thing stood out however.
 One of the proposals for education was requiring students who went to a public university [todo:better phrasing] to work in the country for a period of time equal to that in which they were students.